 How to use it with an authenticated proxy server?

 PAC URLs do not support specification of proxy usernames and passwords.
 And there’s a good reason: It would be a security risk.
 Therefore, you must use IP address authentication.
-With a proxy service, that’s generally done for you if you’ve authenticated your IP address in your account.
+A proxy service generally does this for you if you’ve authenticated your IP address in your account.

-When you configure your browser, the PAC file is downloaded as a local file on your computer.
+When you configure your browser, it downloads the PAC file as a local file on your computer.
 Browsers that open PAC files include those listed below.
 Follow the links to view configuration steps:

 - Apple Safari